montyz/cooking/README.md

 - standardization on units & measures
 - proper index? -- may have to generate it using [Header identifiers](http://johnmacfarlane.net/pandoc/README.html#header-identifiers-in-html-latex-and-context)
 - do it in lyx instead?
+- may want to use http://www.nltk.org/ to do natural language parsing to recognize ingredient lists and properly format them